 Protected charactersistics of the UK Equality Act 2010.
-Quick visuals by Emily Bryson.
+Quick visual by Emily Bryson.

 For online learning, bear in mind that students may be accessing content on their mobiles, and they can’t always zoom in.
 If you present online using the editing view in powerpoint, aim to use font size 50 or above.
 If you make videos using powerpoint, aim for font size 40 or above.